 Legal fees – If the premium has been agreed

-Fixed total fees of £950 + VAT and disbursements of £55 (including Land Registry fees to register the lease extension, dealing with your mortgage lender, ID check and bank transfer fees).
+This is call the ‘informal route’, as opposed to the ‘statutory route’, above.
+The informal route is less common, and can lead to paying a higher premium to the freeholder in some cases.
+Fixed total fees of £1,200 + VAT and disbursements of approximately £80 (including Land Registry fees to register the lease extension, dealing with your mortgage lender, ID check and bank transfer fees).

-These fees are quoted provided that you have come to an agreement with your Landlord to extend the lease.
+These fees assume that you have come to an agreement with your Landlord to extend the lease.
 If more than one Leaseholder instructs us simultaneously (under the same freehold title) there is scope for a reduction in our fees, see below (block lease extensions).

 Contact Us